 When doing such research, if you’re not clear on what you’re trying to learn, you’ll be overwhelmed with information, you will likely be asking the wrong questions, and in the end, you’ll end up wasting your time.

 The first step is to understand what you’re looking to get of out your retail store visit and interviews that you’re about to do.
-Sure, the goal is to capture insights that could be helpful to generate A/B test ideas, or to make changes on your website that hopefully will lead to an increase in conversions.
+Sure, the goal is to capture insights that could be helpful to generate A/B test ideas, or to make changes on your website that hopefully will lead to an increase in conversions or even increase average order value.
 But what exactly are you looking to know?
 This question has to be abundantly clear.